Susan Aikens Of ‘Life Below Zero’ Sues, Says They Forced Dangerous Scenes

 — Travel Channel (@TravelChannelUK) February 11, 2017

 Susan Aikens felt in danger but said she was yelled at and forced to go ahead and do what they told her to do.
 The lawsuit says, “Defendant Mellman also yelled at the safety people, bellowing that they work for him, and not for (Aikens), and that what he told them was the command that must be obeyed.”
 During this wreck, Susan Aikens was badly injured, and they had to remove her gear.
-Because of removing her gear, Susan was said she was exposed to temperatures of 15 to 20 below zero.
-She shared that she heard her “heard her bones snap.”
+Because of removing her gear, Susan was reportedly exposed to temperatures of 15 to 20 below zero.
+She shared that she “heard her bones snap.”
 The lawsuit even says that they didn’t call a rescue plane for her and also landed at the far end of the mile-long runway.
 The reason stated is because they “wanted to film how much pain Plaintiff was suffering, and to film Plaintiff walking injured.”

 Susan Aikens went to her Facebook page and made a very small comment about it, but really wants to keep things positive.
 Here is what she revealed.